AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

     #     loki-retries: "3"
    ```

-   > :warning: **Make sure to install docker loki plugin beforehand**: Otherwise,
-   this sample app will not be able to run.
-This is required so that container logs
-   can flow to the `loki` service within `grpc-plugin-dependencies` stack.
-   Use this command to install docker loki plugin: `docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`.
+   > :warning: **Make sure to install docker loki plugin beforehand**: Otherwise, this sample app will not be able to run.
+This is required so that container logs can flow to the Loki service within the `grpc-plugin-dependencies` stack.
+Use this command to install the docker Loki plugin: `docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions`.

-2. Clone and run [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this sample app.
-After this, Grafana
-will be accessible at http://localhost:3000.
+2. Clone and run the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside the sample app.
+After this, Grafana will be accessible at `http://localhost:3000`.

    ```
    git clone https://github.com/AccelByte/grpc-plugin-dependencies.git